wechaty/docusaurus/docusaurus/docs/tutorials/using-vorpal-with-wechaty.md

 #### onMessage

-This will print a log message with the `Message` received by the bot from the user.
+Function for printing a log message with the `Message` object received by the bot from the user on the other end.

 ```ts
 async function onMessage(msg: Message) {